field note

 print(resp.json())

-$30/mo for 5,000 requests.
+$30/mo for 10,000 credits.
 Good anti-bot capabilities, clean API, Python SDK.
 The per-request cost is reasonable and they're transparent about pricing.
 A good middle ground between the budget options and enterprise-grade tools.

 If you're scraping at massive scale and have a real budget, Bright Data's proxy network is unmatched.
 But pricing is opaque, you'll need a sales call, and it's overkill for indie developers or small teams.
 Not relevant for anyone reading a "cheapest" comparison.